 Two of his children dying from a rare genetic disorder, Dad -- with no science background whatever -- starts a biotech company for the sole purpose of developing a drug that will cure them.
 Heartrending conflicts ensue.
 "Many times, I'd be talking aloud about programs and budgets, and at the back of my mind be thinking, 'Oh my God, this is not good for Megan and Patrick.' "

 They're farther along than I thought...
 You may have heard about Nexia Biotechnology, who have put spider genes into goats to get milk with spider silk protein in it.
 I thought it was still in the research phase, but Nexia have apparently gone to market with the stuff.
 They've signed agreements with several manufacturers to produce spider silk protein-based products such as lightweight ballistic armor (like Kevlar, only lighter and non-toxic to produce) for the armed forces and super-strong sutures and prosthetic ligaments for medical supply companies.

+A major advance in genetically modified foods.
 Developed with government funding, and intended eventually to be given away to farmers, there has been a major success in the use of salt water to irrigate crops.
 They've developed a tomato which grows fine in salt water or on salty soil.
 Thousands of lives will be saved in parts of the world where fresh water for irrigation is scarce, including up to one third of the arable land in India where salt has been accumulating.
 Interestingly, these tomatoes are so good at what they do that they remove salt from the soil, improving it.
 The genetic modification which was done to these tomatoes should be possible with many other crops, including especially rice (on which major effort in Egypt is underway now).